 Acrodermatitis continua of Hallopeau

-This type of pustular psoriasis is rare.
-It causes pus-filled bumps on the fingertips, toes, or both.
-The disease can also develop underneath the nails.
+A rare type of pustular psoriasis, this causes pus-filled bumps on the fingertips, toes, or both.
+Pus-filled bumps can also develop underneath the nails.

 Often beginning on one finger or toe, new pus-filled bumps may continue to appear.
 When this happens, new pustules can develop on more than the fingers and toes.
 In rare cases, the pus-filled bumps can slowly spread up the arms or legs.

-Anyone who has pus-filled bumps over much of the skin needs immediate medical care.
+Anyone who has pus-filled bumps over much of their skin needs immediate medical care.
 When widespread, pustular psoriasis can be life-threatening.

 The first choice for treating this type of pustular psoriasis often includes the following.